campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 The implication of this chart is that, if your TV or monitor is 4K, but only supports HDMI 1.4, then that means that you WONT be able to achieve 4K/60FPS.
 So double check the highest supported HDMI version before buying something, especially if you plan on purchasing the display for a console.

 ## TV or Monitor?
-The first major decision you'll need to make is whether you want a TV or monitor.
+A major decision you'll need to make is whether you want a TV or monitor.
 Historically, TVs are usually cheaper since they're more of a commodity, but at the high-end (i.e. 4K 120hz) TVs and monitors are equally, absurdly expensive ($1000+).
 Regardless, I think the most important factor is your use case:
 - Do you need something big to sit in a living room?
 Or will it go on a table/desk?
 - Do you strictly play console games?
 Or do you play PC games?
 - Do you own a laptop?
 Or do you own a desktop PC and find use in a standalone monitor?